Divine Beauty of Landscapes: California on Canvas

 Guy Orlando Rose was a California native and the son of a prominent California state senator.
 He spent his childhood on an idyllic ranch and vineyard in the San Gabriel Valley.
 When he was 9-years-old he suffered an unfortunate hunting accident.
 As a result he was forced to spend an extended period of time recuperating.
 However, as is true of many artists, this time of convalescence gave the young Rose a chance to explore his remarkable talent for watercolors and oil paints.

-Around 1888 Rose attended the San Francisco Art Association’s California School of Design around 1888.
+Around 1888 Rose attended the San Francisco Art Association’s California School of Design.
 Later, he enrolled at the Académie Julian in Paris where he associated with other esteemed artists.
 Rose also traveled significantly, both within the United States and abroad.
 In addition, along with his wife, he purchased a home in Giverny, France.
 The works from this period show the distinct influence of Claude Monet with whom he also became acquainted.
 Eventually, Rose returned to Los Angeles and made Pasadena his home.

-Some of Rose’s notable renderings of California depict serene images of its coastline.
-He spent his later years serving as an instructor and a director at the Stickney Memorial Art School in Pasadena where he breathed his last in 1921.
+Some of Rose’s notable renderings of California landscapes depict serene images of its coastline.
+He spent his later years serving as an instructor and a director at the Stickney Memorial Art School in Pasadena where he breathed his last breath in 1921.